AnachronicNomad/explorations_in_gis/explorations_in_gis/grib_table_enums.md

   | 192-254 | Reserved for Local Use |
   | 192 | Experimental Products |
   | 255 | Missing |

+  Notes:
+  * An initialized analysis is considered a zero-hour forecast.
 ---

 ### Table 1.5 - Identification Template Number